Time Stands Still (Degrassi: The Next Generation): Production

 Daniel Clark, who portrayed Sean Cameron, a major character in the episode, noted that the cast was not initially told of the issues that would be addressed that season, and that they had discovered the episode would involve school shootings at its table read.
-Director Stefan Sciani noted the atmosphere of the read-through: "Usually there would be a certain amount of energy and high-spirit, but the read-through got quieter and quieter and more serious as it went on.
+Director Stefan Scaini noted the atmosphere of the read-through: "Usually there would be a certain amount of energy and high-spirit, but the read-through got quieter and quieter and more serious as it went on.
 People were just looking down at their pages completely focused.
 I remember when we got to the point when Ephraim first pulls out the gun, everyone in the room was just breathless."
 He further added: "When they read the part where Aubrey gets shot in the back, some of the kids burst into tears.
 By the end of that read-through, you could hear a pin drop because everyone was so affected."
-Ellis and Sciani both noted that the atmosphere during the filming of the shooting scene was more serious than the "laid-back, fun, and light" atmosphere prevalent in the usual filming of the series.
+Ellis and Scaini both noted that the atmosphere during the filming of the shooting scene was more serious than the "laid-back, fun, and light" atmosphere prevalent in the usual filming of the series.

 Ellis noted that a real gun was used for the scene in which his character shoots Graham's.
-According to Sciani, the Emergency Task Force, as well as several gun wranglers and cast members, were tasked with verifying that the gun had no bullets, with Ellis instructed to hold the gun a certain way for the scene.
+According to Scaini, the Emergency Task Force, as well as several gun wranglers and cast members, were tasked with verifying that the gun had no bullets, with Ellis instructed to hold the gun a certain way for the scene.
 A squib was used to simulate Jimmy Brooks' gunshot wound.
-Sciani noted that because the squib had an impact, Graham's lurch forward after his character was shot was legitimate.
+Scaini noted that because the squib had an impact, Graham's lurch forward after his character was shot was legitimate.